 Twardowski used the mirror to realize the dark, necromantic wish of the king.
 The power to realise wishes, but only good ones, was also attributed to the last artefact on our list – the motanka.
 A motanka is a kind of folk rag doll made in Belarus, the Ukraine and certain parts of Poland, such as the Świętokrzyskie region.
 It’s usually modestly sized and created from small pieces of fabric tied to one another.

 What If Your Language Were an Illegal Drug?
-An Interview with Victor Martinovich
+An Interview with Viktor Martinovich

 Sharp objects like needles and scissors are omitted in the process because it was believed that they could ‘sting fate’ and therefore ruin the good charm of the doll.
 A motanka is also supposed to be devoid of facial features, which accentuates its magical, selfless purpose of realizing others’ dreams.